-The tomb of Karl Marx is located on the Eastern side of the Highgate Cemetery, and this is where Jenny von Westphalen is buried together with her famous husband, with other members of his family as well.
+The tomb of Karl Marx is located on the Eastern side of the Highgate Cemetery, and this is where Jenny von Westphalen is buried together with her famous husband and other members of his family.

-I went to the Highgate Cemetery back in March 2018, on a cold Sunday morning.
-I went to see his tomb after I got to know that Karl Marx was buried there that time I went to see the only statue of Lenin in London.
+I went to the Highgate Cemetery in March 2018 on a cold Sunday morning.
+I went to see his tomb after I learned that Karl Marx was buried there.
+Then, I went to see the only statue of Lenin in London.

 But why is the tomb of Karl Marx located in London?

 Karl Marx was born in 1818 in Trier, a city in what used to be the Kingdom of Prussia.
-Due to his political work, he became stateless and ended up living in exile in London.
+Due to his political work, he became stateless and exiled in London.
 It was there that his collaborations with his friend Friedrich Engels turned into the Communist Manifesto and Das Kapital.

-He arrived in London in June 1849 and was, initially, living in SoHo.
-In 1875, he moved to North London, and he remained there until 1883 when he died.
+He arrived in London in June 1849 and was initially living in SoHo.
+In 1875, he moved to North London and remained there until 1883 he died.
 During his years in London, Karl Marx lived in an unfortunate financial situation and was supported by his collaborator and friend Friedrich Engels.

-When Karl Marx died in March 1883, he was buried at the Highgate Cemetery, in a grave that was prepared for his wife that died a year before him.
+When Karl Marx died in March 1883, he was buried at the Highgate Cemetery in a grave prepared for his wife, who died a year before him.
 The eulogy was spoken by Friedrich Engels, and you can read the entire speech here.

 “…Marx was the best hated and most calumniated man of his time.
 Governments, both absolutist and republican, deported him from their territories.
 Bourgeois, whether conservative or ultra-democratic, vied with one another in heaping slanders upon him.
 His name will endure through the ages, and so also will his work.” — Friedrich Engels

 In 1954, the Marx Memorial Committee started putting together the tomb of Karl Marx.
-First, they disinterred Marx, his wife, other family members, and even Helene Demuth, who was his servant.
-The reburials happened in November that year, and the tomb was only unveiled in 1956.
+First, they disinterred Marx, his wife, other family members, and even Helene Demuth, his servant.
+The reburials happened in November of that year, and the tomb was unveiled in 1956.

-The tomb of Karl Marx was funded by the Communist Party of Great Britain, and it was designed by Laurence Bradshaw who was a sculptor, artist and a member of the Communist Party since the 1930s.
+The tomb of Karl Marx was funded by the Communist Party of Great Britain, and it was designed by Laurence Bradshaw, a sculptor, artist, and a member of the Communist Party since the 1930s.
 His challenge was to create something bigger than just a tomb.
-He wanted to create more than a monument to a man, he wanted to create something to remember Karl Marx’s great mind and his work as a philosopher.
+He wanted to make more than a monument to a man; he wanted to create something to remember Karl Marx’s incredible mind and his work as a philosopher.

-Marx’s tomb is crowned with a large bronze bust set on top of marble.
-The closing words of the Communist Manifesto can be read in front of it and, on each side of the memorial, there are three projecting lugs.
-In the center, there is a panel with the dates of birth and death of Karl Marx, Jenny von Westphalen, his daughter Eleanor, their grandson Harry Longuet and Helene Demuth, their housekeeper.
+Marx’s tomb is crowned with a large bronze bust set on marble.
+The closing words of the Communist Manifesto can be read in front of it, and on each side of the memorial, there are three projecting lugs.
+In the center, there is a panel with the birth and death dates of Karl Marx, Jenny von Westphalen, his daughter Eleanor, their grandson Harry Longuet, and their housekeeper Helene Demuth.

 But the tomb has been a target as well.
 It suffered vandalism and suffered two bomb attacks: one in September 1965 and another one in 1970.
 But, nowadays, the tomb is safe in the hands of the Friends of Highgate Cemetery.